 - Preheat oven 425 degrees.

-- Oil bottom of large cast iron skillet or other ovenproof skillet.
+- Oil the bottom of large cast iron skillet or other ovenproof skillet.
 Unwrap tenderloins and place in skillet.

 - Spread remaining apricot sauce over tenderloins and turn the oven to broil.
 Place skillet on top rack and broil for 1 - 2 minutes until caramelized.

 - Transfer pork to a cutting board and let rest 5 minutes before slicing.
 Spoon sauce from pan over pork.
 Serve.